 Good quality fully synthetic oil with ZDDP in it, or an additive containing it and the correct grade.
 In Summer use a 15/50, in Winter you could use the same or go for a 10/50 or 60.
 Personally I would recommend Motul 15/50 with a ZDDP additive.

 Fit better quality camshafts, the new replacements which are black are made from better material, the cam has been surface hardened, then polished, then hardened again.
 We fit nitrided steel cams, much harder than cast iron ones of course, but then also more expensive.

-We already fit and sell bigger oil filters, but have also recently introduced oil filter and sump plug magnets to our range, the idea here of course is that they catch the ferrous particles as they get pumped past and hold onto them.
-Cutting an oil filter open to check if you’ve caught anything is a messy business, the sump plug is more user friendly.
-If you do cut open an oil filter don’t use a hack saw or angle grinder, the metal particles from that process will of course muddy the results.
+We already fit and sell bigger oil filters which have the important higher bypass rate and anti-drain back membranes, but have also recently introduced oil filter magnets to our range, the idea here of course is that they catch the ferrous particles as they get pumped past and hold onto them.
+Cutting an oil filter open to check if you’ve caught anything is a messy business, If you do cut open an oil filter don’t use a hack saw or angle grinder, the metal particles from that process will of course muddy the results.
 You can buy oil filter openers, chisel off the the crimped on rim or even put one in a lathe and cut it open using a parting tool.